-The Monastervin Well Field will draw groundwater from the North Kildare Aquifer which underlies this part of the county and in particular from the Allenwood Formation.
-The Allenwood Formation consists of mainly pale grey, clean massive shelf limestones which are commonly dolomitised.
-In areas where dolomitisation has been intense, water yields are found to be high.
-The planned abstraction will be taken from 4 production wells, which will have a combined output of some 4 Ml/day.
+The Rathangan Well Field will draw groundwater from the North Kildare Aquifer which underlies this part of the county and in particular from the Allenwood Formation.
+The Allenwood Formation consists of mainly pale grey, clean massive shelf limestones and which are commonly dolomitised.
+The planned abstraction will be taken from 6 production wells, which will have a combined output of some 5Ml/day.